AttorneyOnline/docs/docs/authoring/characters.md

 > **TODO:** Example screenshots would be nice, this section is pretty word-y - in1tiate

-That being said, here are some things to keep in mind:
+That being said, here are some things to keep in mind when the viewport is not the same size as your content:

 - If the viewport is the exact same size (or an exact multiple of) as the content, it will be scaled using **nearest neighbor** filtering.
 This makes sure that sprite art doesn't get blurry.